JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/setup_sqlalchemy_1/index.md

   url: https://www.youtube.com/watch?v=aOy_pcNnjjM
 ---

-Hello everyone !
-Welcome to PyCharm FastAPI Tutorial Series.
+Hello everyone!
+Welcome to the PyCharm FastAPI Tutorial Series.

 In this tutorial we are going to create an ecommerce application.
-So, as you know what we normally see in an ecommerce store, we have users, products, cart items, orders, authentication etc.
+So, as you know, what we normally see in an ecommerce store, we have users, products, cart items, orders, authentication etc.

 ![shopping](./images/shopping.png)
 Image Credit: [Freepik](https://www.freepik.com/)

-We will be building APIs for all the known features, like the
+We will be building APIs for all the known features, like the:

 - Users can log in or register.
 - Add Products, Order Products as well add products to the cart.